jupvfranco/orca/README.md

 bash run/run-responsiveness.sh release-nogc “20 200 5 5”
 bash run/run-responsiveness.sh release “20 200 5 5”
 ```
-Do not forget to put the argument in quotation marks
+Do not forget to put the argument in quotation marks.

 * Parsing and reading the output:
 - The file `benchmarks/serverSimulation/pony/orca.responsiveness.<pony_release>.log` contains the differences between response times, as reported by running the benchmark.